 Where can I find the rules and laws about this?

-Washington Court General Rule 38 are about ICE and Border Patrol not being able to pick you up when you are at a courthouse without a judicial warrant or lawful court order.
+Washington Court General Rule 38 and Open Access to Courts Act (House Bill 2567) are about ICE and Border Patrol not being able to pick you up when you are at a courthouse without a judicial warrant or lawful court order.

 Washington Court Rule of Professional Conduct 4.4 is about lawyers not reporting people to ICE and Border Patrol, or using questions about immigration status to harass, intimidate, or interfere with their legal rights.